w3c/font-text-cg/charter/index.md

 Documents maintained by the Community Group must use the W3C Software and Document License.

-All Github repositories attached to the Community Group must contain a copy of the CONTRIBUTING and LICENSE files.
+All GitHub repositories attached to the Community Group must contain a copy of the CONTRIBUTING and LICENSE files.

 ## Chair Selection